 FAQs on FAANG Tech Interview Prep

-Question 1.
+Q1.
 How do I learn about the interview processes at FAANG companies?

 Companies often modify their interview processes regularly.
 Furthermore, tech companies have specific criteria for evaluating candidates.
 So, make sure you gather information from the HR personnel you are coordinating with, the job description, company website, and other suitable sources before the prep.